tshepang/blog/content/basic ConfigParser usage.md

     {'two': '2', 'one': '1'}

-That\'s the **dict** function, which takes a list of tuples, and converts them to a dictionary.
+That's the **dict** function, which takes a list of tuples, and converts them to a dictionary.
 You might also have noticed that the ordering is now a bit off.
-That\'s because the dict type doesn\'t care about ordering.
+That's because the dict type doesn't care about ordering.
 Remember that in order to access dictionary content, you use a key and not an index: